tldr-pages/tldr/pages/linux/po4a-gettextize.md

 `po4a-gettextize --format {{text}} --master {{path/to/master.txt}} --po {{path/to/result.po}}`

-- Check a list of available formats:
+- Get a list of available formats:

 `po4a-gettextize --help-format`

-- Convert a text file with translated document to PO file (`-l` option can be provied multiple times):
+- Convert a text file along with a translated document to a PO file (`-l` option can be provied multiple times):

 `po4a-gettextize --format {{text}} --master {{path/to/master.txt}} --localized {{path/to/translated.txt}} --po {{path/to/result.po}}`